Steele dossier: Others

-Russia has backed Trump by attacking the dossier and denying its allegations, calling it an "absolute fabrication" and "a hoax intended to further damage U.S.–Russian relations".
+Russia calls it an "absolute fabrication" and "a hoax intended to further damage U.S.–Russian relations".

-As Putin's press secretary, Peskov insisted in an interview that the dossier is a fraud, saying "I can assure you that the allegations in this funny paper, in this so-called report, they are untrue.
+As Putin's press secretary, Peskov insisted in an interview that "I can assure you that the allegations in this funny paper, in this so-called report, they are untrue.
 They are all fake."
 Putin called the people who leaked the dossier "worse than prostitutes" and referred to the dossier itself as "rubbish".
 Putin went on to state he believed the dossier was "clearly fake", fabricated as a plot against the legitimacy of President-elect Trump.

 Some of Steele's former colleagues expressed support for his character, saying "The idea his work is fake or a cowboy operation is false—completely untrue.
 Chris is an experienced and highly regarded professional.
 He's not the sort of person who will simply pass on gossip."

 Among journalists, Bob Woodward called the dossier a "garbage document".
 Chuck Todd of CBS News labeled the report "fake news".
 Carl Bernstein said "It's not fake news, otherwise senior-most intelligence chiefs would not have done this."
-Ben Smith, editor of BuzzFeed, wrote: "The dossier is a document... of obvious central public importance.
+Ben Smith, editor of BuzzFeed, wrote: "The dossier is a document ... of obvious central public importance.
 It's the subject of multiple investigations by intelligence agencies, by Congress.
 That was clear a year ago.
 It's a lot clearer now."

 Ynet, an Israeli online news site, reported on January 12, 2017, that U.S. intelligence advised Israeli intelligence officers to be cautious about sharing information with the incoming Trump administration, until the possibility of Russian influence over Trump, suggested by Steele's report, has been fully investigated.

 On January 2, 2018, Simpson and Fritsch authored an op-ed in The New York Times, requesting that Republicans "release full transcripts of our firm's testimony" and further wrote that, "the Steele dossier was not the trigger for the FBI's investigation into Russian meddling.
 As we told the Senate Judiciary Committee in August, our sources said the dossier was taken so seriously because it corroborated reports the bureau had received from other sources, including one inside the Trump camp."
 Ken Dilanian of NBC News said a "source close to Fusion GPS" told him the FBI had not planted anyone in the Trump camp, but rather that Simpson was referring to Papadopoulos.

-On January 4, 2018, U.S. District Court Judge Amit P. Mehta ruled on Trump's repeated tweets describing the dossier as "fake" or "discredited":